IBC Studios, Portland Place, London

 The television special Around The Beatles, which was filmed on 28 April 1964, included mimed musical performances.
 However, the music used wasn’t the EMI recordings; a new soundtrack was recorded on this and the previous day at the independent IBC (International Broadcasting Company) Studios, at 35 Portland Place in central London.

 The session took place from 10am until 8.30pm.
-There was no producer, but IBC’s manager Alan Stagg was present, as were technical support staff.
+There was no producer, in a conventional sense, but IBC’s manager Alan Stagg was present, as were technical support staff.

 The Beatles spent all day in the studio, recording their parts along with the show’s other acts.
 Backing tracks were taped in the morning, followed by vocals in the afternoon, and in the evening a number of girls were invited to listen to a playback and their screams were recorded.